 Internationally recognised as an artist working primarily on paper, Emma has a wide exhibition profile and a series of residencies and awards.
 Drawn to places that put a perspective on the viewer Emma's works include major series based on field trips to Antarctica and her knowledge of Berlin.

-Ben is Course Leader for BA Architecture.
-His research, which has been funded by the AHRC and the Andrew W. Mellon foundation, explores epistemological and ethical questions in relation to architecture and design, drawing on ideas from cybernetics and radical constructivism as well as on practice-based research methods.
+Ben is Course Leader for BA(Hons) Architecture.
+His research, which has been funded by the AHRC and the Andrew W. Mellon foundation, is part of the contemporary resurgence of cybernetics and systems thinking amongst designers, and includes theoretical, historical and creative projects.

 Jeffrey P Turko is an American-born architect lecturing in architectural design with a focus on digital creativity.
 His current research focus is on the primary architectural elements of the buildings envelope and ground condition and is currently co-authoring a title with Michael Hensel entitled “Grounds and Envelopes: Reshaping Architecture and the Built Environment.”

 A leading figure in the field of Urban food production, Andre's main research area is sustainable architecture and urban design.
 He has also led pedagogic research into teaching and learning in design.
 Much of his research is undertaken collaboratively with colleague Katrin Bohn, and is cross disciplinary, engaging with artists, design and development and the public.